temcocontrols/woo-variations-table/readme.txt

 [https://woo-variations-table-demo.cloudaccess.host/shop/hoodie/](https://woo-variations-table-demo.cloudaccess.host/shop/hoodie/#variations-table)

 = Upgrading from 1.x =
-It's completely safe to upgrade from 1.x released to 2.x release , there is no breaking changes.
+It's completely safe to upgrade from 1.x to 2.x releases , there is no breaking changes, just cleaner code and new features.

 == Installation ==